karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 'chapter 3 - Shortcut.lnk'*     Kindle.lnk*   'Steps Recorder.lnk'*
 'Chapters - Shortcut.lnk'*      Magnify.lnk*   Store.lnk*
 ```
- - We can see that the file was copied as expected.
+ - We can see that the `id_rsa.pub` file was copied as expected.
 1. Copy the text of id_rsa.pub from the output of `cat ~/.ssh/id_rsa.pub` (completed a few steps back) to the clipboard:
  - Be sure to select the entire output of the `cat ~/.ssh/id_rsa.pub` command above
   - Selection must include `"ssh-rsa "` with space at beginning and `" karls@DESKTOP-VAQRJL8"` at end